davidhjp/systemj-gradle-project/README.md

-# SystemJ Gradle Project
+# SystemJ Project Template - Gradle

 This is a template project for SystemJ program development.
 See `build.gradle` for more details.